TomaszBednorz/Pygame_Snake/README.md

 - User can choose nickname (max 8 letters)
 - User can check results of 5 best games in both modes
 - User can pause the game
 - Game is a little bit harder every a few seconds (every 50 frames in game).
-Max spped is after around 3 min 20s (game is 3x faster than at beginning)
+Max speed is after around 3 min 20s (game is 3x faster than at beginning)

 ## TODO list
 - [x] Main menu implementation